 In addition, two Erskine-related judicial complaints will be before the Synod.
 Both come out of Second Presbytery (Erskine is located within that presbytery's geographical bounds), and involve alleged failures by a congregation and the Presbytery to discipline officeholders who filed legal actions against the Synod in the wake of the March 2010 "Snow Synod."
 It will be interesting to see if and how the Synod decides to deal with these complaints.

-At this point, we can step back a bit and ponder where the Erskine/ARP relationship is going.
-The "Minority Report" description of an "impasse" may well be appropriate language, and I have sensed for some time that Erskine and the ARP Church are probably headed for separation (though I doubt that either will ultimately benefit from a split).
+At this point, we can step back a bit and ponder where the Erskine/ARP relationship is headed.
+The "Minority Report" description of an "impasse" may well be appropriate language, and I have sensed for some time that Erskine and the ARP Church are headed for separation (though I doubt that either will ultimately benefit from a split).
 A key question for the Synod at this point is whether the Church has a realistic chance of effecting the sort of changes it desires (i.e., similar to the pattern followed at many Southern Baptist-related colleges and seminaries), and the answer to that question is less than clear.
-At the same time, Erskine is still heavily dependent upon the over half million dollars per year that the General Synod contributes to the schools, and a question to be asked is whether Erskine can survive as an independent entity.
+At the same time, Erskine is still heavily dependent upon the over half million dollars per year that the General Synod contributes to the schools.
+Rather clearly, Erskine and the ARP Synod have difficulty living together, but a question to be asked is whether Erskine can survive as an independent entity.

-In the same meeting Norman explained how he had come to have questions about the nature of the human soul while a seminary student.
-He also related how he had watched a beloved grandparent descend into the night of Alzheimer's Disease (which, I gather, helped to convince him that consciousness is tied to physical existence).
+In the same meeting Norman explained how he had come to have questions about the nature of the human soul while a seminary student, and how watching a beloved grandparent descend into the night of Alzheimer's Disease had helped to convince him that consciousness is tied to physical existence.
 Most faculty and staff probably left the meeting a bit baffled, but an examination of Norman's published doctoral dissertation brings the issue into sharper focus (see David Norman, Brain, Mind, and Soul in the Theological Psychology of Donald MacKay, 1922-1987 [Lewiston: Edwin Mellen, 2008]).
 In brief, the Erskine President is an advocate of what is often called "physicalism" or "physicalist monism."
 That is, he views the human being as a psycho-physical unity and he denies that anything called a "soul" can exist independent of the body.
 The term he chooses to use for this point of view is "Comprehensive Realism."

 Here again, some context is needed.
 To be sure, there has been a decided trend in philosophical circles toward anthropological monism.
 Many philosophers are atheists and metaphysical materialists, and anthropological physicalist monism is simply a corollary of such atheistic materialism.
 But there have also been Christian thinkers who have embraced monistic views of the human person in various forms, and for a variety of reasons.
 For example, some are convinced that anthropological dualism (the view that the spiritual soul can exist without the physical body) is fatally infected with Platonic dualism and thus leads to an undue denigration of the physical aspect of existence.
 Others regard anthropological dualism as overly speculative, and so on.
 Here I should note that my own thinking on this matter has been powerfully influenced by John W. Cooper's Body, Soul, and Life Everlasting: Biblical Anthropology and the Monism-Dualism Debate (Grand Rapids: Eerdmans, 1989), a fine volume that I first encountered when it was published in 1989, and upon which some of this material is dependent.